gvanem/Dump1090/README.md

 ## Network server features

-By enabling the networking support with `--net`, Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both the ports if you want, see `--help` output).
+By enabling the networking support with `--net`, Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both ports if you like, see `--help` or `-h` output).

-  * **Port 30002**  Connected clients are served with data ASAP as they arrive from the device (or from file if --ifile is used) in the raw format similar to the following: <br>
+  * **Port 30002**  Connected clients are served with data ASAP as they arrive from the device (or from file if `--infile` is used) in the raw format similar to the following: <br>
     `*8D451E8B99019699C00B0A81F36E;` <br>
     Every entry is separated by a simple newline (LF character, hex `0x0A`).